technophilic/Agora-NG-basic/README.md

 const client = AgoraRTC.createClient({ mode: "rtc", codec: "vp8" });
 ```

-### Creating local media tracks and intializing
+### Creating local media tracks and initializing

-Let's create audio and video track objects for the local user by calling the `AgoraRTC.createMicrophoneAndCameraTracks` method .(Although optional, You can also pass in the appropriate parameters as per docs to tweak your tracks).
+Let's create audio and video track objects for the local user by calling the `AgoraRTC.createMicrophoneAndCameraTracks` method.
+(Although optional, You can also pass in the appropriate parameters as per docs to tweak your tracks).

 ```js
 const [localAudioTrack, localVideoTrack] = await AgoraRTC.createMicrophoneAndCameraTracks();
 ```

-We can now initialize the stop button and play the local video feed back in the browser ('me' container) to provide feedback.
+We can now initialize the stop button and play the local video feedback in the browser ('me' container) to provide feedback.

 ```js
 // Initialize the stop button